AOAT 034, 059 + K.13919[via caspo]

 r 17'17'

-You libate be[er].
+You libate [first-rate] beer.
 You take clay from the river meadows.

 r 18'18'

-[You make a male(?)] do[ll]/game[piece](?).
+[You make] a do[ll]/game[piece](?).
 You recite the incantation three times before Sin.

 r 19'19'